In this section

 - Hartleys Road (Malvern Hills) Water Supply

-Why the Council is adding chlorine to water supplies
+Why we are adding chlorine to some water supplies

-UV (ultra violet light) treats the water where it enters our supply network.
+- UV (ultra violet light) treats the water where it enters our supply network.
 It is very effective as long as the water is not turbid (discoloured).
 UV treatment does not treat the water once it is in our reservoirs and pipes.
-There is always the potential for contaminants to get into the water reticulation system, for example through cracks in the reservoir, broken pipes – tree roots growing through pipes are a potential problem, as are unlawful connections from households where people have done their own plumbing.

 The amount of chlorine in water